ETH - Grayscale Ethereum Mini Trust ETF

 - What is ETH?

 - ETH is the ticker symbol for Grayscale Ethereum Mini Trust ETF, an listed exchange-traded fund.
-Grayscale Ethereum Mini Trust ETF is solely and passively invested in Ether.
-Its investment objective is to reflect the value of Ether held by the Fund, less expenses and other liabilities.
+ETH aims to track the spot price of ether, less expenses and liabilities.
+It intends to provide accessibility to ether without the complexities of acquiring, holding, and trading directly through an ether spot market.
 Listed on AMEX.
 ETH is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 - What does the ETH options snapshot look like today?